iotaledger/goshimmer/simulation/README.md

     ```

 The script provides two figures:
-- The proportion of nodes with a complete neighborhood as a function of time
+- The proportion of nodes with a complete neighborhood and the average number of neighbors as a function of time
 - The Probability Density Function (PDF) of the time a given link stays active

    ![Example graph](images/graph1.png)